sitarapersad/6.047-FinalProject/README.md

 2. Download SNP data from the website

+Done, uploading to git.
+Be careful in the future, since these data files are so big, only git add . subfolders which are modified, to save time.

 ### December 2

 1. Write scripts to compute LD gene heritability using the aforementioned tools